jhuckaby/logalert/README.md

 The `sleep` property controls how frequently LogAlert polls your files for changes, in seconds.
 It defaults to `5` seconds, but you can set it to any number you want.
 Lower numbers mean it will react to changes more quickly, but it has to hit your hard disk more frequently, so keep that in mind.

-The `echo` property controls whether LogAlert emits information to the console (or Terminal window), so you can see what is happening without having to open its log file.
+The `echo` property controls whether LogAlert emits information to the console (or Terminal window), so you can see what is happening without having to read its log file.
 This defaults to `true`.
 Set this to `false` to run quietly and not emit any information to the console.

 The `verbose` property controls the logging level.
 Lower numbers like `1` mean that it will only log when alerts fire, whereas `2` and `3` are increasingly verbose, meaning that LogAlert will emit additional information about what is happening.
 See [Logging](#logging) below for more details.